NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

 # WHMCS-Shadowsocks-PDO

+This module is for shadowsocks-manyuser.

+Version Update:
-Converted All Mysql queries into PDO_Mysql queries.
+2.0.0 Converted All Mysql queries into PDO_Mysql queries.(In Process)
+1.0.0 Basic Module by Tension